AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

   Check the `app/etc/config.php` file for your new module.

-- Is the file and directory structure nesting correct?
-Layout files are in the `view/layout/` directory instead of the `view/frontend/layout` directory.
-Templates are in the `view/frontend/template` directory instead of the `view/frontend/templates` directory.
+- Check the file and directory structure nesting.
+For example, are layout files in the `view/layout/` directory instead of the `view/frontend/layout` directory?
+Are templates in the `view/frontend/template` directory instead of the `view/frontend/templates` directory?

 ## Troubleshooting: Half-splitting

-If the usual suspects do not offer a solution to the problem, the fastest way to get to it is by half-splitting (or bisecting) the problem.
+If the usual suspects do not offer a solution to the problem, the fastest way to proceed is by half-splitting (or bisecting) the problem.
 With this method, you eliminate large chunks and divide what is left to locate the root cause instead of going through the code in a linear fashion.

 See the following diagrams: